rolandtoth/TextformatterMultiValue/README.md

 For example the key "Row key" will be converted to "row_key".
 This key will be used for retrieval in template files.

-If no key is specified, random keys will be assigned.
+***No keys mode***

-This allows listing items as simply as this:
+Keys can be optionally left out which allows setting items simply by listing them:

 ```txt
 https://player.vimeo.com/video/123456